skills-dev/copilot-code-review/.github/steps/4-step.md

    enable-editing-announcements
    ```

-1. Open the Copilot Chat panel and ask Copilot to upgrade our new Announcements feature.
+1. Open the Copilot Chat panel and ensure it is in **Agent mode**.
+Use the following prompt to ask Copilot to upgrade our new Announcements feature.

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >